-Grade: 9 or 10 Length / Credits: 1 semester / .5 credit All students are required to take one semester of Foundations of PE.
+Grade: 9 or 10

+All students are required to take one semester of Foundations of PE.

 Foundations of physical education will provide physical activity everyday while emphasizing competence in basic movement skills and promoting social development.
 Foundations of PE allows students to assess their overall physical health, create personal SMART goals, and work toward those goals while engaging in daily physical activities.
 Foundations of PE students will gain knowledge and access information to make responsible, healthy choices for lifelong physical health.
 Activities will include but are not limited to: archery, dance, nitroball, ultimate frisbee, volleyball, and weightlifting.